Core Courses and Requirements

 Engineering 101: Introduction to Computers and Programming

 Students entering Engineering 101 are not expected to know how to program; this skill will be taught as part of the class.
-Visit the Engineering 101 website for detailed information on specific sections of the class.
+Visit the Engineering 101 website for more information.

 Engineering 151: Accelerated Introduction to Computers and Programming